Raghulrook/Ineuron-Assignment/README.md

 Q2.
 Why is Python called a dynamically typed language?

-``In python there no need to enter the data variable typr i.e; int x=2; rather we can use x=2 in dynamically typed language rather statically typed language and aslo Dynamically typed language is Run Time process and Statically typed Language is Compile Time``
+``In python there no need to enter the data variable typr i.e; int x=2; rather we can use x=2 in dynamically typed language rather statically typed language and also Dynamically typed language is Run Time process and Statically typed Language is Compile Time``

 Q3.
 List some pros and cons of Python programming language?